bloominstituteoftechnology/build-sprint-african-marketplace-reusable-BE/README.md

 }
 ```

-When successful will return status code of 200 (OK) and a single object of the newly created item.
+When successful will return status code of 201 (CREATED) and a single object of the newly created item.
 Here is an example:

 ```
 {